signalkraft/mypyllant-component/docs/docs/index.md

 ### Seconds between energy data updates

 :   Wait interval between updating sensors with hourly data.
-The energy data and efficiency sensors have a fixed hourly interval.
-    Setting this too low can cause "quota exceeded" errors.
+Default is off, because querying for energy data can get
+    you blocked by Vaillant quite easily ("quota exceeded" errors).

+    Most users seem to be OK with 7200s (2 hours) or more.

+    You can also schedule your own updates with an automation, for example once a day just before midnight:

+    ```yaml
+    description: "Update myVAILLANT energy data at midnight"
+    mode: single
+    triggers:
+      - trigger: time
+        at: "23:59:00"
+    conditions: []
+    actions:
+        - action: homeassistant.update_entity
+          metadata: {}
+          data:
+            entity_id:
+              - sensor.home_heating_energy_efficiency
+    ```

     You should restart Home Assistant after changing this setting.